 Winston Churchill said, “Those who fail to learn from history are condemned to repeat it.”
 Communism is the bloodiest form of government in the history of the world with more than 100 million people killed under Communist regimes.

 This past year we did a fairly extensive study on Communism.
-I wanted to share some of our favorite books if you have an interest in exploring this topic in your homeschool.
+I hope by sharing this post I have done a small part in helping you to educate your family about Communism and totalitarianism.
 Seeing the impact Communism has had on our own history in the United States and, to a greater degree, many unfortunate places in the world, I found it vitally important to spend a substantial amount of time immersed in this topic as we covered 20th and 21st-century history.

 The Family Romanov: Murder, Rebellion and the Fall of Imperial Russia by Candace Fleming is an absolutely gripping narrative of Russia’s last royal family.
 My kids especially enjoyed learning about the Romanov children and Rasputin.
 This non-fiction work is anything but dull.
 We started here because we wanted to better understand the events that led to the Communist Revolution.

 Breaking Stalin’s Nose by Eugene Yelchin is a simple yet powerful story of a 10-year-old boy who has always been devoted to Communism, the Communist Party and Comrade Stalin.
 His world is shaken after his faithful father is arrested.
 This compact novel also features dramatic black-and-white pictures.